![]() |

 If they do not think your child needs this, they will ask the school to continue with the support at ‘SEND support’.

 After the reports have been submitted the Local Authority will decide if your child’s needs are severe, complex and lifelong and that they need more than 20 hours of support in school to make good progress.
-If this is the case they will write an Educational Health Care Plan (EHCP).
+If this is the case, they will write an Educational Health Care Plan (EHCP).

 The EHCP will outline what level of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
-It will also have long and short term goals for your child.
+It will also have long and short-term goals for your child.

 Your knowledge and understanding of your child’s needs is essential to support school plan the best provision for your child.

 If your child has been identified as having SEND, we will probably already have discussed any concerns previously via parents evenings or by informal chats with the class teacher.
-Once it has been recognised that additional or a different provision is required you will be invited to a meeting with your child’s class teacher and the SENDCO to discuss how best to support your child.
+Once it has been recognized that additional or a different provision is required you will be invited to a meeting with your child’s class teacher and the SENDCO to discuss how best to support your child.

 We aim to consider the whole child, including their hopes, personal goals and strengths as well as any areas of difficulty.
 A support plan will be drawn up, highlighting the support needed and setting out clear targets along with a review date.
 At the review date, usually termly, you will be invited to discuss progress to date and plan the next steps.